ChemicalDevelopment/PGS/README.md

 To download the project, please check out (http://chemicaldevelopment.us/pgs).

 If you would like to help develop the project, you can reach me at info@chemicaldevelopment.us

+## Explanation
+For a more in-detail explanation, see our wiki (https://github.com/ChemicalDevelopment/PGS/wiki), but here's a short explanation:

+Primes are numbers that can't be made from multiplying two other integers together.
+The first few primes are 2, 3, 5, 7, 11, 13.
+A few example functions that return primes for the first few values are:

+`2x + 3`
+from x = [0 to 2]

+`x^2 + x + 41`
+from x = [0 to 39]

+That last one is prime for 40 consecutive values

+This program looks for larger and longer examples of this, and does it over the internet over multiple computers.

 ## Running